psrashok/sailpoint/Introduction.md

   ##### Sailpoint LifeCycle Manager

+      - SailPoint Lifecycle Manager (LCM) is a product that helps manage identity and access to improve security, compliance, and reduce risk
       - IdentityIQ Lifecycle Manager manages changes to user access and automates provisioning activities in your enterprise environment.\
       - The Lifecycle Manager maps directly to the lifecycle of a user in an organization and the core identity business processes associated with the user lifecycle activities.